Khanh Hoa province, South Central Coast

 Strategic coastal location

-The provincial coastline spreads from Đai Lanh Commune to the end of Cam Ranh Bay with a total length of coastline of 385 km featuring numerous creek mouths, lagoons, river mouths, and hundreds of islands and islets.
+The provincial coastline spreads from Đai Lanh Commune to the end of Cam Ranh Bay with a total length of the coastline of 385 km featuring numerous creek mouths, lagoons, river mouths, and hundreds of islands and islets.
 The province also administers large territorial waters.
 The Spratly Islands are part of the province’s Truong Sa County.
 The coastline is indented by several bays, most notably the four bays Vân Phong Bay, Nha Phu Bay, Nha Trang Bay (Cù Huân) and Cam Ranh Bay, of which Cam Ranh Bay with its area of around 200 km², encompassed by a mountain range, is regarded as one of three best natural seaports in the world.
 Cam Ranh Bay is strategically important and has been used as a naval base by several major powers throughout history.

 Hon Doi Cliff (Mui Hòn Đôi) on the Hòn Gom Peninsula, Van Ninh District is the easternmost tip of Vietnam’s mainland.